gausby/tortoise/docs/connecting_to_a_mqtt_broker.md

 message is known as the last will message, and allows for other connected clients to act on other clients leaving the broker.

-The last will message is specified as part of the connection, and for Tortoise it is possible to configure a last will message by passing in a `Tortoise.Package.Publish` struct to the *will* connection configuration field.
+The (default) last will message is specified as part of the connection, and for Tortoise it is possible to configure a last will message by passing in a `Tortoise.Package.Publish` struct to the *will* connection configuration field.
+Note that the Tortoise handler can provide a new last will message for each new connection.
+If the handler chooses not to, the connection's default message will be used.

 ``` elixir
 {:ok, pid} =